mostafa-taman-ashtrei/neo-currency-converter/README.md

 # **Currency Converter**

-This is the poject for this week on
+This is the poject for this week challenge a currency converter with some extra features like storing history in local storage and adding speech.

 ## Languages and Tools Used: